camille-readbean/tp/docs/DeveloperGuide.md

 ### Delete command

-This section describes how the `delete` command works and is implemented.
+This section describes how the `del` command works and is implemented.

-The Sequence and Activity UML diagrams belows shows the objects created as well as their interactions (e.g. method calls) when the `delete` command is activated.
+The Sequence and Activity UML diagrams belows shows the objects created as well as their interactions (e.g. method calls) when the `del` command is activated.

 #### Sequence Diagram